ejmg/ageof.info/site/content/blog/2020/pwl-kc-official/index.md

 +++
-title = ""
-description = "papers we love - kansas city is official" date = 2020-01-12
+title = "papers we love kcmo is official" description = "updates on a bunch of midwesterners who like to read technical things" date = 2020-01-12

 insert_anchor_links = "right"